-- If diastolic BP is higher than 110 mmHg, give tablet nifedipine 5-10 mg orally, and take BP again after 30 minutes of nifedipine dose - If diastolic BP is still higher than 100mmHg, repeat nifedipine dose - Repeat as necessary to keep diastolic BP at 90-100mmHg (the maximum total dose is 30mg in the acute treatment phase of 90 minutes)
+- If diastolic BP is higher than 110mm Hg, give tab nifedipine 5-10mg orally, and take blood pressure 30 minutes after nifedipine dose. - If diastolic BP is still higher than 100mm Hg, repeat nifedipine dose. - Repeat as necessary to keep diastolic BP in the range of 90-100 mm Hg (the maximum total dose is 30mg in the acute treatment phase of 90 minutes).

 A key factor in anticonvulsive therapy is timely and adequate administration of anticonvulsive drugs.
-Convulsions in hospitalized women are most frequently caused by under-treatment.
+Convulsions in hospitalized women are most frequently the result of under-treatment.

-Magnesium sulfate is the drug of choice for preventing and treating convulsions in severe Pre-eclampsia and Eclampsia. for magnesium sulphate regime, see protocol 2-9, pre-eclampsia.
+Magnesium sulphate is the drug of choice for preventing and treating convulsions in severe pre-clampsia and eclampsia.
+For magnesium sulphate regime, see protocol 2-5, pre-eclampsia.